 Scrambler scrambles the data to reduce the probability of long sequences of 0s and 1s; see 20.3.9 (Scrambler).

-Stream parser divides the output of scrambler into the groups of bits that are sent to different LDPC encoders and mapping devices.
-The sequence of the bits sent to different encoder is called a spatial stream; see 30.5.8.4.

 LDPC encoder encodes the data to enable error correction.
-It makes bits padding to get an integer number of codewords and SC symbol blocks; see 30.5.8.5.
+It pads the data with zeros to get an integer number of codewords and SC symbol blocks; see 30.5.8.5.

+Stream parser divides the output of LDPC encoder into the groups of bits that are sent to different mapping devices.
+The sequence of the bits sent to different mapping device is called a spatial stream; see 30.5.8.4.

 Constellation mapper maps the sequence of bits in each stream to constellation points (complex numbers); see 30.5.8.5.

 Interleaver performs interleaving inside a SC symbol block; see 30.5.8.5.4.